documentcloud/pdfshaver/Readme.md

 ## Installation

 PDFShaver is distributed as a Ruby gem.
-Once you have it's dependencies installed, all you have to do is type `gem install pdfshaver` (although in some cases you'll need to stick a `sudo` before the command).
+Once you have its dependencies installed, all you have to do is type `gem install pdfshaver` (although in some cases you'll need to stick a `sudo` before the command).

-PDFShaver depends on [Google Chrome's `PDFium` library][pdfium], and for now, installing `PDFium` takes a little bit of doing.
+PDFShaver depends on [Google Chrome's `PDFium` library][pdfium], and, for now, installing `PDFium` takes a little bit of doing.

 [pdfium]: https://code.google.com/p/pdfium/

 ### Getting PDFium and FreeImage

-#### On ubuntu/debian
+#### On Ubuntu/Debian

-We've built a .deb which you can download.
+We've built a .deb that you can download.
 Once you have downloaded the file, you can install it like this:

 `sudo dpkg -i libpdfium-dev_0.1+git20150228-1_amd64.deb` (where `libpdfium-dev_0.1+git20150228-1_amd64.deb` is the name of the file you just downloaded)